 Sam, the title character in Ways to Live Forever, has leukemia; the book also has a film adaptation.

-Inverted The Fault in Our Stars, both of the main protagonists (any half of the supporting cast) have cancer.
+Inverted in The Fault in Our Stars: Both of the main protagonists (and half of the supporting cast) have cancer.
 They all speak of their condition with a blase-ness that only terminal cancer patients can muster.
 And people who try to sentimentalize or go emotionally overboard over the condition are heartily mocked.